 - Want extra flavor?
 Include ½ teaspoon of Italian seasoning with the other spices.

 - Use high quality olive oil.
 In a recipe this simple, the flavor really comes through!
 Stick with light or refined varieties as EVOO has a lower smoke point.

-How To Quickly Trim Fresh Green Beans
+How To Quickly Trim Fresh String Beans

 Once you have rinsed the veggies and patted them dry, grab a handful and line them up parallel to each other on your cutting board.